gutucristian/gutucristian.github.io/_posts/2019-1-31-C-Programming-Notes.md

 - `-g`: includes debug information in executable, this helps when using gdb
 - `-o`: gives executable a custom name instead of generic `a.out`
 - `-S`: saves assembler output (does not link and executable is not produced)
-- `c`: only compiles.
+- `-c`: only compiles.
 The output is an object file with a `.o` extension that contains machine code. **Note** the file is not yet executable as it was not _linked_ yet

 # Makefile